DougEverly/daemonize.cr/README.md

-# daemonize
+# Daemonize

-Daemonize daemonizes a Crsytal process so that it properly runs in the background without needing a terminal session.
+Daemonize daemonizes a Crystal process so that it properly runs in the background without needing an active terminal session.
+This is what many server processes do.

 This is a shard of pending pull request https://github.com/crystal-lang/crystal/pull/2375.